 An up-to-date asthma care plan should be provided to the School Nurses by parents / carers.
-Electronic school recording systems will be updated to inform staff which pupils have asthma.
-Parents must educate their child with asthma to carry their care plan and inhalers etc when in school and on school trips.
+Electronic school recording systems will be updated to inform staff of the pupils who have asthma.
+Parents must educate their child (age appropriate), to carry their care plan and inhalers when in school and on school trips.